jsmrcaga/plasma/README.md

 > If you're looking for the docs or configuration, please take a look
 > at our [wiki in GitHub](https://github.com/jsmrcaga/plasma/wiki)

+## Getting started
+The easiest way to get started with Plasma is to run a pre-baked image.
+We provide pre-built images for AMD (`radeon` and `amdgpu` drivers) and the latest 2 NVIDIA drivers.

+These images come with sensible defaults, and are pretty much readuy to use.

+If you have a specific NVIDIA driver version or wish to modify user/passwords, you'll need to build an image.
+Please refer to the wiki for that: https://github.com/jsmrcaga/plasma/wiki

+Plasma should take about 35 to 45 seconds to boot (depending on CPU and priming), and you can check the Telegram notifications feature if you want to be notified when it's ready.
+This will also work in case the container restarts.

+## Development

+> [!IMPORTANT]
+> I sadly don't have enourmous amounts of time for personal projects.
+If you have
+> an issue, you can of course report it, but it would be extremely beneficial if you
+> open a PR to fix it as well :)

+Development of Plasma if pretty straightforward.
+It's a collection of Dockerfiles and boot scripts that run the necessary processes to run games.
+Any time you change something, you need to re-build the image, send it to your headless server, and try to run it.
+It's slow, but works pretty well.

+Please consult the [Development Wiki Section](https://github.com/jsmrcaga/plasma/wiki) to know more about contributing.

+## Versioning
+Plasma versions are based on
+- the actual version of the project
+- the GPU brand
+- the GPU driver version

+The `latest` Docker tag will only be used for the base image.

+For example, a release may look like this
+* `plasma:latest`: the latest version of the base image
+* `plasma:v2.3.4`: v2.3.4 of the base image
+* `plasma:v2.3.4-AMD-1.0`: v2.3.4 of the AMD image for `radeon` drivers
+* `plasma:v2.3.4-AMD-4.0`: v2.3.4 of the AMD image for `amdgpu` drivers
+* `plasma:v2.3.4-NVIDIA-570.144`: v2.3.4 of the NVIDIA image for driver version 570.144

+The main version follows semver, with breaking changes or "big releases" changing the major version, while most releases with new features or non-breaking changes will change the minor version.
+Patch versions will change only for smaller updates.

 ## Motivation
 In short, I wanted to play KSP without installing it in my personal machine.